DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-07-18-showing-dates-and-deadlines-for-the-next-recruitment-cycle.md

 ---
 title: Showing dates and deadlines for the next recruitment cycle
-description: We’ve added dates for the next recruitment cycle to the dates and deadlines page.
+description: We added information about the next recruitment cycle to the dates and deadlines page.
 date: 2022-07-18
 screenshots:
   items: